Celebrating Thirteen Years Online

 THE LAYOUT

 The interior is on two levels, and the entry is halfway between the two accommodation levels.
-A stairway is located at the bow end, which leads from the large stateroom below, to the saloon and galley above.
-A landing half-way up is located at the same level as the exterior 'fore-deck' entry porch.
-The entry porch is covered by a balcony above.
-A ladder leads from the fore deck to the balcony, and a second ladder leads from the balcony to the exterior top deck where the roof-garden is located.
+A stairway is located at the bow end, which leads from the stateroom (bedroom) below, to the saloon (living room) and galley (kitchen) above.

-The stateroom on the lower deck has a walk-in closet, plus an ample head with a big combination shower / tub.
+The stateroom on the lower deck has a walk-in closet, plus an ample head (bathroom) with a big combination shower / tub.
 One of the best features of the stateroom is the fireplace at the bow-end, enclosed by the wrap-around stairway.
-There are plenty of windows in the stateroom for good sunlight and views.
+There are plenty of windows in the stateroom for sunlight and views.
+On the second deck, the saloon is intentionally quite open and has several big windows.
+The galley is large - actually bigger than many house kitchens!
+A breakfast bar is at one end of the galley.
+At the forward end, the saloon looks down through an open bannister - handrail into the stairwell and entry.

-If it were my own little house boat, the top deck would have a dining table and a few comfortable chairs for nice weather, then maybe a small potted tree or two.
+If it were my own houseboat, the top deck would have a dining table with a large umbrella and a several comfortable chairs for nice weather, then maybe a small potted tree or two.
+In warmer climates maybe a Sago Palm or Pygmy Date Palm...
 In all likelihood, that would be my favorite spot aboard.

 THE STRUCTURE

-The houseboat hull and exterior decks are intended for construction in fiberglass.
-Why fiberglass...?
-It offers the lightest overall structure weight, and given that the shape is all flat panels the construction would be very fast and easy.
-Scantlings are fully compliant with the ABS rules for fiberglass vessels.
+The houseboat hull and exterior decks are intended for construction in fiberglass, which offers the lightest overall structural weight combined with high strength, freedom from corrosion, and long life in the marine environment.
+Given that the hull shape consists of all flat panels, the construction is very simple, easy and fast.

-In fact the hull structure is robust and very rigid.
-This is quite intentional, since one further request of the owner was that the houseboat be able to be beached during low tides - mainly just for fun, but also for periodically cleaning the hull.
+As designed, the hull scantlings are fully compliant with the ABS rules for ocean-going fiberglass vessels.
+As a result the hull structure is robust and very rigid.
+This is quite intentional, since one further requirement was that the houseboat be able to be beached during low tides - mainly just for fun, but also for periodically cleaning the hull.

 WHY A HOUSEBOAT...?

-Certainly prices have changed since the beginning of the 1900's but the spirit of 'cabin boating' remains the same.
+Certainly things have changed since the beginning of the 1900's but the spirit of 'cabin boating' remains the same.
 There is much among the following brief words that can be equally well applied to all of our boating pursuits...
+Shall we listen...

 - Raymond Spears, 1913